sql-machine-learning/elasticdl/docs/designs/ps_design.md

 Since embedding vectors are lazily initialized in PS, it also has `dim` and `initializer` fields.
 Inside the `get` interface of `EmbeddingVectors `, if the id is not in the `vectors` dictionary, the corresponding value will be initialized and return back.

 There could be multiple embedding vectors from different embedding layer.
-We save all these embedding vectors in a independent embedding vector DB of KVStore.
+We save all these embedding vectors in an independent embedding vector DB of KVStore.

 Following is the definition of KVStore: